Iain-S/AdventOfAction/README.md

           # To be passed to the setup-ocaml action or -1 to disable.
           ocaml-version: -1

+          # To be passed to the setup-go action or -1 to disable.
+          go-version: -1

       - name: Commit results
         shell: bash
         run: |